 Thank you for asking this.
 We want to address all of your questions one by one.

-We understand that figuring out one's sexuality can feel scary and intimidating, especially if you feel like you have no one you can talk to.
-Try thinking about someone you could confide in or talk to, someone you can trust.
+Figuring out one's sexuality can feel scary and intimidating, especially if you feel like you have no one to talk to.
+Try thinking about someone you could confide in; someone you can trust.
 It could be a friend, a trusted adult, a sibling, etc. Try talking to that trusted person and see how it feels.
 This may give you confidence to talk to others.
-It is likely that the people who love you like your friends and family want what is best for you!
+It is likely that the people who love you, like your friends and family, want what is best for you!
 We do understand, however, that in some cases, a person may not feel safe sharing information like this with certain people.
 If this is the case, perhaps consider telling a counselor, prevention interventionist, or a teacher at your school.
 Those adults are there to help and support you.

 If you live in the Boulder area, there is an organization called OASOS, they are a support group for LGBTQI youth.
 You can find more information about them here or call them at 303-579-2676.

 If you don’t live in the Boulder area, this is another great resource: : https://www.glaad.org/resourcelist

 If your school has a GSA (Gay Straight Alliance), perhaps reach out to people in that group to see how you can get support.
 Just know that there are people out there to help and support you.

 In terms of when you visit the doctor, it is important to be honest on medical history forms.
 The reason that these forms ask for sexuality information is to better take care of you.
 If you live in Colorado, it is state law that teens can access sexual health services without the permission/notification of their parent/guardian.
 Alternatively, even if your parent/guardian is present, you have the right to keep your medical information just between you and your doctor.
 If you do not live in Colorado, you can visit https://sexetc.org/ to find out your rights in your own state.